 What Is A Software Developer?

-Software developers are in charge of designing increasingly complex computer and mobile device applications and programs.
+Software developers are in charge of designing and building complex apps, computer, and mobile device applications and programs.
 They take responsibility for creating, conceptualizing, programming, documenting, testing, and upgrading the software they build.

 What Does A Software Developer Do?